 5. Over the vegetables pour the meat and tomato mixture.

 To make the bechamel topping, whisk together the olive oil and flour, over moderate heat until frothy, about 1 minute.
 Remove from the heat, whisk a bit longer and add the cold milk and yogurt.
 Cook over moderate heat, whisking constantly, and don’t worry if the mixture looks lumpy.
 It will become smooth as it cooks and thickens.
-When it starts to boil, remove from the heat and stir in the cheese, salt and pepper.
+When it starts to boil, remove from the heat and stir in the cheeses, salt and pepper.
+Taste and add more cheese or salt, if you like.

 6. Top with the olive-oil-and- yogurt béchamel sauce.